 Idea for use in class: in pairs, students write and refine a response to your question and then come up, a pair at a time, to record their response to your set question.

 At home: students listen to their classmates’ responses, vote on the best response or the most entertaining for feedback in class.
 You review the response to ensure corrections for word use, pronunciation and fluency.
-As an example, see some sample questions and responses from Avalon school.

 Extra: a good extension idea is to use it for practising reported speech - e.g. ‘Julian said he liked relaxing holidays’.

 At Yvond (previously Animoto), you and your classes can create your own animated stories and dialogues.
 It is quite easy to do.
 Firstly, choose the setting from one of the Yvond templates, then select your characters and type in or record your character's dialogue.
 Once it is complete, click 'View' and your students will be able to see their videos.
 Very easy.
 As it is web based, students can use it from home as well.